 Academy & Qualifications

-Enrollment for the Fall 2023 Academy is now open!
+Now accepting applications for the Summer 2024 Academy.
 Click here for more info.

 Ohio law requires that all persons who perform the functions of a peace officer in the State of Ohio successfully complete an initial course of training entitled the Ohio Basic Peace Officer Training Academy (OPOTA).